How to Write and Publish Clinical Research in Medical School

 Whatever happens, don’t give up at this point.
 You’ve put in the work, and persistence makes or breaks a successful student-author.

-Write about what you love
+5. Write about the medical topics that you love

 Writing is fun when you focus on subjects you’re really passionate about.
-You also don’t have to stay within your institution: feel free to branch out if you come across an interesting opportunity at a different program.
+You also don’t have to stay within your institution: feel free to branch out if you come across an interesting research opportunity at a different program.
 A little cold email can go a long way!

 If your goal is quantity, you can increase output by asking around about “productive” research mentors and sticking to topics related to clinical practice or medical education.
-However, my advice is to never let relatively quick publication opportunities compromise the quality of your work; remember - every paper you write gets easier and more enjoyable, and your work will be truly important to advancing the field you care about.
+However, my advice is to never let relatively quick publication opportunities compromise the quality of your work.
+Remember — every paper you write gets easier and more enjoyable, and your work will be truly important to advancing the field you care about.
 Good luck!

 For more information on residency applications, check out the AMBOSS Residency Applications Clerkship Survival Guide.